sinandredemption/md2web/README.md

 - **Demo:** You can now view the demo website by opening a web browser and navigating to `http://localhost:5000`.
 The website should display the content of the Markdown files in the `Sample Website` directory.

 - **Make changes:** You can modify the content of the Markdown files in the `Sample Website` directory and save the changes.
-Refresh the website the to verify that the changes are reflected in real-time.
+Refresh the website to verify that the changes are reflected in real-time.

 By default, md2web will serve a website that will give you a good tour of the features and a jist of md2web.
 The fastest way to get started would be to build your project on top of that website.